 Seasonal Cruise Weather Overview

-Cagliari enjoys a classic Mediterranean climate with hot, dry summers and mild, wet winters.
+The area has a classic Mediterranean climate with hot, dry summers and mild winters.

-Planning your trip becomes much easier once you understand how the seasons shape the overall experience.
-Each time of year brings its own rhythm, from lively summer energy to the calm, slower pace of winter.
-So, whether you’re chasing beach days, cultural moments, or fewer crowds, this quick guide helps you match the season to your perfect travel style.
+Planning your trip is much easier when you understand how each season shapes the experience.
+Every time of year brings a different mood, from the lively energy of summer, or to the slower pace of winter.
+Whether you want sunny beach days, local festivals, or smaller crowds, this quick guide helps you choose the best season for your perfect getaway.

 | Season | Months | Average Highs | The Vibe | Best For |